The Cricut Easy Press is one of the newest Cricut machines, released around the same time as the Cricut Maker in late 2017.

 Cricut Easy Press Review

-Well what can I say after all that, but ‘this machine rocks!’
+Well what can I say after all that, but that this machine rocks!
 In a recent post all about heat press machines, I re-categorized the EP as a Heat Press Iron.
 It’s not an iron, it’s not a traditional heat press – it’s a heat press iron! 😂

 There are always going to be additional expenses when you buy a product like this.
-Here is a good idea as to what you might need:
+Here are other things you need to get with an Easy Press (the links below go to products on Amazon, but double check Cricut’s store as well):

 The Explore Air 2

 A Cricut cutting machine – The Explore Air 2 is the affordable option (this is what we have and it’s great!).
-Consider the Maker if you have money to burn.
+Consider the Maker if you have money to invest.

 I give this machine an A+, 100%, hip hip hooray.
 I’m sure you will be happy with this machine, especially once you get the hang of it.
 I think that’s a major PRO I left out – it’s so easy to learn how to use it!
 Some are a bit intimidated by heat press machines, but there’s no need to be afraid of the Easy Press.